 But what about the role of business – can it also play a role in helping to alleviate those in mental distress?
 Those involved in the annual A-OSH EXPO, Africa’s largest occupational health and safety (OHS) trade show, believe that business can certainly play a role here.

-“Employers who offer wellness programmes at the work place are providing their employees with a truly fantastic service,” says Sven Smit, portfolio director at Specialised Exhibitions Montgomery, which is once again running A-OSH EXPO in 2019 for the ninth year in a row.
+“Employers who offer wellness programmes at the work place are providing their employees with a truly fantastic service,” says Sven Smit, portfolio director at Specialised Exhibitions a division of Montgomery Group, which is once again running A-OSH EXPO in 2019 for the ninth year in a row.
 “Employee well-being services in South Africa are able to offer targeted, on-site solutions for their employees, with a comprehensive array of solutions which can be tailored to a company’s specific needs.
 Not all staff members are the same, neither across industries nor within the same company, and so a one-size-fits-all approach would be ineffective.

 “When an employee wellness programme can be tailored to individuals, this can help to create healthier outcomes for the organisation itself, across all levels and across different job descriptions.
 These employee wellness progammes offer a holistic way of looking at the individual’s health, and give them access to resources including external referrals.
 This includes opening doorways to assist the employee in their overall mental health and well-being needs as well as their physical needs.”